 “I hope not too.”

-They excuse themselves to go outside after finishing their tasks.
+They excused themselves to go outside after finishing their tasks.

-Jacky and Joanne both breathe in the fresh air as they step outside.
-They turn to look at each other, smiling.
-Then they look up at the night sky, seeing stars glomming above.
-It’s finally an enjoyable night.
-Jacky barely remembers the last time outside, watching stars.
+Jacky and Joanne both breathed in the fresh air as they stepped outside.
+They turned to look at each other, smiling.
+Then they looked up at the night sky, seeing stars glomming above.
+It was finally an enjoyable night.
+Jacky barely remembered the last time outside, watching stars.
 It was at his house.
-Before he realizes it, Joanne tugs on his hand and places something into it.
-He glances down to see a small box—the box from that afternoon.
+Before he realized it, Joanne tugged on his hand and placed something into it.
+He glanced down to see a small box—the box from that afternoon.
 The same one he was trying to wrestle out of Joanne’s hand.
-He looks up at her before looking down at the box again.
+He looked up at her before looking down at the box again.

-“I didn’t want to steal Xiao Qiao’s moment since she has finally recovered today,” Joanne explains.
+“I didn’t want to steal Xiao Qiao’s moment since she has finally recovered today,” Joanne explained.

-Jacky opens the box and sees a watch inside.
-It’s an old watch—the one that was broken that day out of frustration after the failed attempt talking to Gino.
-Jacky smiles at the familiar object, realizing Joanne still remembers.
+Jacky opened the box and saw a watch inside.
+It was an old watch—the one that was broken that day out of frustration after the failed attempt talking to Gino.
+Jacky smiled at the familiar object, realizing Joanne still remembered.
 It was a good idea to wait for this moment too since they didn’t want to test Joyce’s feelings too much—like reminding her the reason why his watch broke in the first place.
-Though Joyce only came in when he was done recounting the conversation to Joanne and only witnessed the moment that his hand connected with the table and smashed his watch’s face but he did not want her to question him any further than that.
+Though Joyce only came in when he was done recounting the conversation to Joanne and only witnessed the moment that his hand connected with the table and smashed his watch’s face, he did not want her to question him any further than that.

-Jacky looks up at Joanne once again, taking her left hand into his right.
+Jacky looked up at Joanne once again, taking her left hand into his right.
 “Sometimes I wonder what other tricks you have in that brain of yours.”

-“If you don’t want it, I’ll keep it,” Joanne jokes, smiling.
+“If you don’t want it, I’ll keep it,” Joanne joked, smiling.

-With that, she pretends to snatch it from his left hand with hers.
+With that, she pretended to snatch it from his left hand with hers.

-Jacky laughs, knowing she’s just joking, but still jumps out of the way to avoid her attack.
-She ends up helping him put it back on his left hand.
-When she’s done, she inspects it several times before looking up at him again.
+Jacky laughed, knowing she was just joking, but still jumped out of the way to avoid her attack.
+She ended up helping him put it back on his left hand.
+When she was done, she inspected it several times before looking up at him again.